 Connect your devices via NFC and Bluetooth, with multipoint connectivity allowing more than one phone to be paired at once.
 This makes controlling the tunes during a gathering or party much more convenient.
 There's also a microphone so that you can use those smart features.

 The big downside of the Soundlink Color II is its battery life, which only promises 8 hours of playback.
 This will likely be enough for one session but pales compared to the other outdoor speakers on this list.

 When looking to buy a waterproof speaker suitable for outdoor use, there are a few factors that you'll need to consider:

 Mains or wireless?

-Some outdoor speakers are basically just replacements for a Hi-Fi, and will provide top-quality audio, while others wireless models are small enough to fit in a pocket.
+Some outdoor speakers are just replacements for a Hi-Fi and will provide top-quality audio, while other wireless models are small enough to fit in a pocket.
 In general, it tends to be that the smaller and lighter the model, the less accomplished the audio.
 But that's not to say the wireless options we have chosen aren't brilliant, just that if you are after the best of the best in terms of sound, going for a larger speaker that isn't wireless is probably your safest bet.

 Next, think about how waterproof you need your outdoor speaker to be.
 All models we have chosen are either waterproof or water-resistant.
 However, suppose you will keep your speaker covered in a gazebo or something similar.
 In that case, you can get away with a speaker that's just water-resistant, but if it's going to be open to the elements or near a pool, pick a waterproof speaker to ensure that it's fully waterproof.